arcege/ansible-primer/10-playbooks/lesson.md

 (templated) variables.
 The name can help more correctly identify the task being performed, especially when there are multiple in succession.
 Otherwise tasks are

+The `notify` task attribute must match the name of a handler.
+This is the only time the `name` attribute is required.

 ### Hosts